sfritzell/Leaflet-Tutorial/topics/02-prep.md

 Note that the ```center``` option is defined using geographic coordinates (latitude and longitude) represented in the array ```[lat, lon]``` (expressing a ```[Y, X]``` axis-relationship) and not as ```[lon, lat]```.
 It is important to be aware of the ```[lat, lon]``` convention in order to avoid mixing up your coordinates, thus causing your map to display the wrong area.

 Nearly there!
 Now we need to set a tile layer, which will provide the background imagery for the map itself.
 Think about the different appearances of  maps that you might encounter in a textbook or road atlas, or the different options available in your favorite GPS app (defaults, satellite, terrain, etc.) - in web-mapping these are your tile layers.
-There are many, many [options for tile layers]([https://leaflet-extras.github.io/leaflet-providers/preview/index.html](https://leaflet-extras.github.io/leaflet-providers/preview/index.html) available and it is worth exploring which of these best support the needs of your mapping progject.
+There are many, many [options for tile layers](https://leaflet-extras.github.io/leaflet-providers/preview/index.html) available and it is worth exploring which of these best support the needs of your mapping project.
 One popular provider is OpenStreetMap.
 Copy-paste the JavaScript for OpenStreetMaps from the options page under a new ```<script>``` variable called ```openStreet```.

 ```html
 <body>